 In North Carolina, wrongful death claims are brought on behalf of surviving family members and the estate of the deceased.
 However, only the personal representative of your loved one’s estate has the authority to file a claim in court.

-If the decedent wrote out a will before they died, the executor named in the will typically serves as the personal representative in a wrongful death lawsuit.
+If the decedent wrote out a will before they died, the executor named in the will typically serve as the personal representative in a wrongful death lawsuit.
 If your loved one died “intestate,” which means they did not have a will, a personal representative may be appointed by the court instead.

 Surviving spouses, parents, and adult children are all frequently called upon to serve as personal representatives.
 Although the personal representative is the only party who can file a claim, any compensation awarded in a wrongful death lawsuit is given to the estate of the deceased to be disbursed among heirs and creditors.